AssessmentA means to improve instruction and program design.

 Understand what and how students are being tested with these and many other useful documents to guide curriculum implementing and instructional strategy planning in your schools and districts.

-- Assessment blueprints in ELA/literacy (PDF) and mathematics (PDF) provides details in content and how content will be tested.
+- Assessment blueprints in English Lanuage Arts (ELA)/literacy (PDF) and mathematics (PDF) provides details in content and how content will be tested.

 - Content Specifications in ELA/literacy (PDF) and mathematics (PDF) provides information how the Smarter Balanced assessments cover the range of knowledge and skills in the Common Core State Standards.